 Since Kimilili receives a substantial amount of rain from March to June and again from August to December it would be advantageous to build a rainwater catchment system on the school compound.

 This project is to build a rainwater harvesting system to provide water for the school’s various needs.

 A 3,000-liter polyethylene Kentank will be purchased in Bungoma town and transported to CBSM by truck.

 The concrete platform for the tank will be built next to one of the new classrooms.
 The tank will be placed on the platform and rainwater will feed into the tank by gutters and a pipe attached to the tin roof.
 A tap will be installed at the bottom of the tank so the water can be drawn.

 The rainwater harvesting system will be built by a skilled mason from the community.
 Unskilled labor will come from the local community as well.
-The project will be overseen by the project manager and headmaster of CBSM who are at the site every day.
+The project will be overseen by the project manager and headmaster of CBSM who is at the site every day.

-Water Charity funds will be used to buy all the materials including the tank, concrete, hoop iron, bricks, sand, ballast, waterproof cement, gutters, clamps, pipes and a tap.
-In addition, Water Charity funds will pay for transport costs of all the materials, and skilled labor costs.
+Water Charity funds will be used to buy all the materials including the tank, concrete, hoop iron, bricks, sand, ballast, waterproof cement, gutters, clamps, pipes, and a tap.
+In addition, Water Charity funds will pay for transport costs of all the materials and skilled labor costs.

 315 children and 15 staff members will benefit from the project.